josephsamela/l1t-protips/README.md

     ```
     This process involves downloading *every* episode with a protip so it's going to take a while and use a ton of bandwidth.
 I've hardcoded the limit to download the videos at `<=1080p` resolution, which speeds things up but it still takes hours.
 If your internet is slow (like mine) consider renting a VPC with gigabit internet and running it there!

-At the end, you're left with a `clips` folder full of short video clips of all found the protips!
+At the end, you're left with a `tips` folder full of short video clips of all found the protips!

 ## Results